Beam Alignment Using Trajectory Information in Mobile Millimeter-wave Networks: System And Channel Models

-where $\phi^{\text{BS}}_{x,\ell}$ and $\phi^{\text{UE}}_{x,\ell}$ are the AoD and AoA of the $\ell$-th strongest path from the BS to a UE in location index $x$, respectively, and $L$ is the number of paths. \end{definition} Note that path skeletons ($\PS$s) are random because of the random blockages in the environment.
-However, they are correlated in adjacent locations \cite{sur2016beamspy}.
-Moreover, they depend heavily on second order statistics of the channel, which changes relatively slowly.
+where $\phi^{\text{BS}}_{x,\ell}$,$ \theta^{\BS}_{x,\ell}$ and $\phi^{\text{UE}}_{x,\ell}$,$ \theta^{\UE}_{x,\ell}$ are horizontal and vertical AoD and AoA of the $\ell$-th path between the BS and a UE in location index $x$, respectively, and $L$ is the number available strong paths.
+Note that $\PS(x)$ is a set of steering directions of candidate beams in the location index $x$. \end{definition} The path skeleton can be found based on the beam-sweeping method similar to 5G.
+Note that due to the sparsity of the mmWave channel, the number of NLoS paths is quite small, e.g. 1 to 2 \cite{rangan2014millimeter}.
+Therefore, we consider the maximum size of the path skeleton equal to 3 \mbox{($L=3$)}.